smartface/sf-extension-utils/doc/webviewbridge.md

 <a name="new_module_WevViewBridge..WebViewBridge_new"></a>

 #### new WebViewBridge(options)
 WebViewBridge is used for bi-directional communication with WebView.
-Events from WebView are captured with EventEmiter
+Events from WebView are captured with [EventEmiter](https://www.npmjs.com/package/wolfy87-eventemitter)<br />
+This bridge creates window.**boubleEvent** function inside WebPage of the WebView<br />
+boubleEvent - Has two arguments: **eventName** (required), **data** (optional)<br />
+Data is JSON.stringify'ied transfered to Smartface over URI with the designated URI scheme (msg is default)<br />
+It is possible to load additional scripts with **loadScripts** method of the WebViewBridge<br />
+Use WebViewBridge.**on** or WebViewBridge.**once** methods to capture the calls of window.boubleEvent calls from WebPage with given eventName<br />
+Following eventNames are reserved for WebViewBridge internal usage: "addScript", "scriptLoaded", "window.onload" The inserted code is also setting the window.onload event of the WebPage

 | Param | Type | Default | Description |